Enslaved at seven years old

 Shall join your happy babe to part no more.

-When her owner died, in 1778, Wheatley got her freedom.
+When her owner died, in 1778, she got her freedom.
 She was 25 years old.
-She married, but because of racism in Boston the young couple had trouble finding work that paid enough to live on.
-Wheatley’s husband went to prison for not paying his debts, and Wheatley had to work cleaning houses.
-She and her baby son got sick and died soon afterwards, when Wheatley was 31 years old.
+She married, and took the name Phillis Wheatley Peters, but because of racism in Boston the young couple had trouble finding work that paid enough to live on.
+Wheatley Peters’s husband went to prison for not paying his debts, and Wheatley Peters had to work cleaning houses.
+She and her baby son got sick and died soon afterwards, when Wheatley Peters was 31 years old.